gregoriomezquita/DRL_Tennis/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.
+2. Place the file in the root folder of this repository and unzip (or decompress) the file.

 ### Instructions
 Follow the instructions in [Tennisl.ipynb](Tennis.ipynb) to get started with training your own agent.
 First cell in the notebook setup the environment as well as define some handy functions to make code clearer.
 Second cell is where you train your agent acording with a configuration settings.
 It may take long time !!!
 Last cell allows you to see your agent in action.